digipolisantwerp/antwerp-ui_angular/packages/ngx-selectable-list/README.md

 In the following example we bind the `auiSelectableActions` directive to a button (the focusable element).
 The callbacks of `keyArrowDown` and `keyArrowUp` let us manipulate the value of `index` so we can navigate with our arrow keys through the selectable list.
 With `keyEnter` we define the selected value and `keyEscape` makes sure the action can also be cancelled.

-> For this example to work you'll need to know how to work with the [ACPaaS UI Flyout](../flyout/lib/README.md).
-Also see the [ACPaaS UI Auto-complete](../forms/lib/src/auto-complete/README.md).
+> For this example to work you'll need to know how to work with the [Antwerp UI Flyout](../flyout/lib/README.md).
+Also see the [Antwerp UI Auto-complete](../forms/lib/src/auto-complete/README.md).

 ```typescript
 import { SelectableListModule } from '@acpaas-ui/ngx-selectable-list';